rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | 83 | Math | 38|
 | 83 | Computer | 38|

-In the given table, non-prime attribute TEACHER_AGE is dependent on TEACHER_ID which is a proper subset of a candidate key.
+In the given table, the non-prime attribute TEACHER_AGE is dependent on TEACHER_ID which is a proper subset of a candidate key.
 That's why it violates the rule for 2NF.

 To convert the given table into 2NF, we decompose it into two tables: